Decay of two-dimensional superfluid turbulence over pinning surface

+and the final vortex velocity $\bv{v}_L$ is found from $\bv{F}_\mathrm{v}= 0$.
 Crucially, the model shows that the complex effect of vortex pinning on a rough surface can be captured by a velocity-dependent effective mutual friction, where $\gamma_0 \to \gamma_0 + \kappa\rho_s\Gamma$.
 This modification can be expressed in terms of the standard mutual friction parameters $\alpha$ and $\alpha'$.
 The resulting effective parameters, $\hat\alpha$ and $\hat\alpha'$ become strongly dependent on the superfluid velocity $v_s$ relative to the depinning velocity $v_d$ and are shown in Fig.~\ref{fig:simulations}f for 1.3~K. The full expressions \eqref{eq:alpha-hat} are provided in the End Matter.

 Finally, the numerical simulation of the vortex motion proceeds by integration of the equation of motion given by